Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 If you find that brushing your teeth, particularly your molars, causes you to gag, try the following:

-Research has found that the state of a mother’s oral health can have an influence on the future oral health of her child.
+Research has found that a mother’s oral health can have an influence on the future oral health of her child.

 You are the most influential role model in the development of your child’s good oral health behaviours.
 Maintaining your own good oral health reduces the risk of decay in your child.

 During pregnancy your gums can become more sensitive to bacterial irritation and inflammation.
-This is because increased levels of hormones can exaggerate the manner in which your gums react to the bacterial irritants found in plaque.
+Increased hormone levels can cause gums to become particularly sensitive to the bacterial irritants found in plaque.

-Inflammation affecting your gums is called gingivitis.
-Gingivitis is more likely to occur during the second trimester.
+Inflammation affecting gums is called gingivitis.
+Pregnancy gingivitis is more likely to occur during the second trimester.
 Signs include redness, swelling of the gums and bleeding, particularly during brushing and flossing your teeth.
-Gingivitis can usually be treated with brushing and flossing.
+Gingivitis can often be treated with brushing and flossing.

 Pregnancy may exacerbate periodontitis, and there is a link between periodontitis and premature birth and low birth weight babies.